mattbegent/umbraco-accessibility-reporter/README.md

 - **UserGroups** (optional) - Use this option if you want to restrict which user groups can see Accessibility Reporter.
 By default users with admin, editor or writer permissions can see it.
 - **ExcludedDocTypes** (optional) - Use this option if you want to exclude Accessibility Reporter from showing on certain document types.
 - **RunTestsAutomatically** (optional) - By default Accessibility Reporter runs as soon as you open up a content node.
 If you instead want Accessibility Reporter to run on demand via a button click, set this option to false.
+- **IncludeIfNoTemplate** (optional) - By default Accessibility Reporter does not run on content without templates.
+However, if you are using Umbraco in a headless way you will was to set this to true.

 ### Example options